Liberty ship: Hull cracks

 Early Liberty ships suffered hull and deck cracks, and a few were lost due to such structural defects.
 During World War II there were nearly 1,500 instances of significant brittle fractures.
 Twelve ships, including three of the 2,710 Liberty ships built, broke in half without warning, including SS John P. Gaines, which sank on 24 November 1943 with the loss of 10 lives.
 Suspicion fell on the shipyards, which had often used inexperienced workers and new welding techniques to produce large numbers of ships in great haste.

 The Ministry of War Transport borrowed the British-built Empire Duke for testing purposes.
-Constance Tipper of Cambridge University demonstrated that the fractures did not start in the welds, but were due to the embrittlement of the steel used; however, the same steel used in riveted construction did not have this problem.
-She discovered that at a certain temperature, the steel the ships were made from changed from being ductile to brittle.
-This allowed cracks to form and propagate.
+Constance Tipper of Cambridge University demonstrated that the fractures did not start in the welds, but were due to the embrittlement of the steel used.
+When used in riveted construction, however, the same steel did not have this problem.
+Tipper discovered that at a certain temperature, the steel the ships were made of changed from being ductile to brittle, allowing cracks to form and propagate.
 This temperature is known as the critical ductile-brittle transition temperature.
 Ships in the North Atlantic were exposed to temperatures that could fall below this critical point.
 The predominantly welded hull construction, effectively a continuous sheet of steel, allowed small cracks to propagate unimpeded, unlike in a hull made of separate plates riveted together.
 One common type of crack nucleated at the square corner of a hatch which coincided with a welded seam, both the corner and the weld acting as stress concentrators.
-Furthermore, the ships were frequently grossly overloaded, increasing stress, and some of the problems occurred during or after severe storms that would further have increased stress.
+Furthermore, the ships were frequently grossly overloaded, greatly increasing stress, and some of the structural problems occurred during or after severe storms that would have further increased stress.
 Minor revisions to the hatches and various reinforcements were applied to the Liberty ships to arrest the cracking problem.
+These are some of the first structural tests that gave birth to the study of materials.
 The successor Victory ships used the same steel, also welded rather than riveted, but spacing between frames was widened from 30 in to 36 in, making the ships less stiff and more able to flex.

+Consequences and results

+The sinking of the Liberty ships led to a new way of thinking about ship design and manufacturing.
+Ships today avoid the use of rectangular corners to avoid stress concentration.
+New types of steel were developed that have higher fracture toughness, especially at lower temperatures.
+In addition, more talented and educated welders can produce welds without, or at least with fewer, flaws.
+While the context and time in which Liberty ships were constructed resulted in many failures, the lessons learned led to new innovations that allow for more efficient and safer shipbuilding today.